-Alejandro is an instructor at Carleton University, a PhD candidate in Sociology with specialization in Political Economy, and a Vanier Scholar, the Government of Canada’s most prestigious international award for doctoral students.
+Alejandro is an Assistant Professor (LTA) at Concordia University, in Montreal, Canada.
+He holds a PhD in Sociology with specialization in Political Economy and was awarded with a Vanier Scholar, the Government of Canada’s most prestigious international award for doctoral students.
 His areas of interest include (im)migration/diasporas, youth, and identities in Canada and Latin America, among others.

 Alejandro has ample experience in migration and youth research, policy evaluation, teaching, and education management both in Canada and Mexico.
-His current research focuses on the experiences of integration and development of transnational ties among Mexican youth in Ottawa and Montreal.
+His most recent research focused on the experiences of integration and development of transnational ties among Mexican youth in Ottawa and Montreal.

-Alejandro is currently a Board of Directors member and Communications Chair of the Canadian Association for Latin American and Caribbean Studies.
+Alejandro was a Board of Directors member and Communications Chair of the Canadian Association for Latin American and Caribbean Studies.
 He was also member of the Advisory Search Committee for Vice-President (Research and International) and the co-chair of the Committee for Refugee Issues at Carleton University.